omega8cc/boa/docs/BUILDTESTS.md

   staticbuild package            # clean + tar (cores keep core/profiles, distros strip) staticbuild distribute         # copy tarballs to /var/www/static/{distro,core,dev/{dev,lts,pro}}
                                  # (a same-name distro or vanilla core tarball whose lock changed
-                                 #  replaces the published one only when it fixes advisories;
+                                 #  replaces the published one unless it adds advisories or
-                                 #  otherwise it is refused and the run ends with exit 3)
+                                 #  cannot be checked for them; then it is refused and the
+                                 #  run ends with exit 3)
   staticbuild -O distribute <platform> ...
                                  # the same, overwriting the named platforms' published tarballs
   staticbuild catalogue [tree]   # audit each tree's PUBLISHED catalogue against the distro mirror